 So if you have the skills and the time to take on clothing alterations and repairs, create a social media page, put together some flyers, and advertise in your neighborhood.

-29. Sell Your Photography
+29. Sell your photography

 Those stunning snaps you've captured before can give you cold, hard cash with this side business idea.